SourceAmerica Mentor/Protégé Program

 The SourceAmerica Mentor/Protégé Program invites prospective mentors and protégés to develop long-lasting, mutually beneficial partnerships and explore new contracting opportunities together.
 These partnerships aim to increase meaningful job options and create greater possibilities for people with disabilities, including support for veterans with disabilities, through the AbilityOne Program.

-For protégés: Producing nonprofit agency protégés will have the opportunity to learn from the expertise of mentoring organizations and gain experience in new lines of business.
+For protégés: AbilityOne federal contractor protégés will have the opportunity to learn from the expertise of other proven contractors and gain experience in new lines of business.

 Federal Government: Through this program, mentor/protégé partnerships expand capabilities for the AbilityOne Program.
 Participating organizations can now increase disability employment opportunities while promoting high-priority lines of business.
-Successful collaborations between nonprofit agencies in the SourceAmerica network and government-based organizations drive business growth and help the workplace become more accessible and inclusive for all.
+Successful collaborations between AbilityOne federal contractors in the SourceAmerica network and government-based organizations increase federal supply chain options to add to the nation’s industrial base while employing more veterans and people with disabilities on federal contracts.

-The program provides companies with federal contracting experience the opportunity to:
+The program provides mentors with federal contracting experience the opportunity to:

 Additionally, the program benefits government agencies by:

 • Enhancing contract performance.
-An expert contractor experienced in a specific line of business acts as a subcontractor to support and mentor an AbilityOne-authorized nonprofit agency.
-Fostering long-term business relationships between established mentors and nonprofit agencies.
+An expert contractor experienced in a specific line of business acts as a subcontractor to support and mentor an AbilityOne federal contractor, fostering long-term business relationships between established mentors and protégés.

-• Supporting federal socioeconomic directives to employ more people with disabilities on federal contracts.
+• Supporting the AbilityOne Program and other federal socioeconomic directives to employ more people with disabilities on federal contracts.
+According to the Socioeconomic Impact study, we estimate that for every dollar spent on AbilityOne, $2.31 goes back to the federal government.